grejj/RoboticsND-Where-Am-I/README.md

 This project involves using a robot mounted with a laser scanner and Monte Carlo Localization to localize the mobile robot in a simulated environment.

 ## Structure
-There are two packages within this repository:
+There are three packages within this repository:

 ### 1. my_robot
 This package defines the mobile robot under URDF as well the world that it is housed within.